2009 Ashes series: Background

 The 2009 Ashes series began with Australia leading by 31 series to 27, with five drawn series.
-Australia had won nine of the last 10 Ashes series, including winning the most recent series 5–0 in 2006–07, but the 2005 series, the last to be held in England, was won 2–1 by the home side.
+Australia had won nine of the last 10 Ashes series, including winning the most recent series 5–0 in 2006–07, but the 2005 series, the last to be held in England, was won 2–1 by the home team.

 Australia's last two Test series before the Ashes were played against South Africa, the first in Australia and the second in South Africa.
 Although South Africa won their tour series 2–1, Australia recovered to win the return series by the same scoreline.

 Meanwhile, England warmed up for the 2009 Ashes with two Test series against the West Indies, the first in the West Indies and the second in England.
 The first series comprised five matches and was won 1–0 by the West Indies, but the second only included two Tests, England winning both.

 The immediate preparation for the Ashes consisted of the 2009 ICC World Twenty20, held in England in June 2009.
 Australia struggled in their group, losing to the West Indies and Sri Lanka by seven and six wickets, respectively, and were eliminated at the first hurdle.
 England also suffered a shock four-wicket defeat to the Netherlands in their first match, but they recovered by defeating Pakistan by 48 runs to qualify for the Super Eights.
 There, they were paired with South Africa, India and the West Indies, but defeat to South Africa and a narrow victory over India meant that they needed a victory against the West Indies to reach the semi-finals.
 They lost the match via the Duckworth–Lewis method, and were eliminated.

 Australia completed their Ashes preparations with tour matches against Sussex and the England Lions, but both matches finished as draws.
 Meanwhile, England's schedule was completed with a draw against Warwickshire.